Asphocarp/Unitodo/RAW.md

 ---

+- [x] 1 do not scroll twice (when 5j too low)
+- [x] 1 fix: when i type in search textarea, the focus is immdietely taken by the todo item, making me unable to continue my typing.
 - [x] 1@@ApYJ6 feat: fix hotkeys, toggle-checkbox
 - [x] 1@@ApYQO add feat: `space` to mark the todo item as done via: 1. change `TODO`/`TODO:`/`- [ ]` to `DONE`/`DONE:`/`- [x]` 2. append `@@fffff` (the finished timestamp) to the-first-word
   - [x] 2 make it configurable, like pairs of `TODO`&`DONE`/`TODO:`&`DONE:`/`- [ ]`&`- [x]`